primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## The View Details Modal

 The **View Details** modal displays a small set of fields about a Case.
-This allows you to see some limited information about a Case managed by another user without endangering the data confidentiality of the Case.
+This allows you to see some limited information about a Case managed by another user, without endangering the data confidentiality of the Case.

+At the bottom of this modal, you may see a button labelled **Request Transfer**.
+For more information on this action, please see the [Requesting a Case Transfer](UsersGuide#requesting-a-case-transfer) section

 **NOTE**: Depending on the system's configuration, you may also be able to see the Case's photo in this modal.